 - Stalker with a Crush: Frank Hallet is a particularly vile example of this.
 He harasses Rynn whenever the opportunity arrives, watches her every movement and uses his mother's death (which he's not particularly aggrieved about) to force Rynn to become his Sex Slave.
 Suffice to say very few tears were shed for him at the end.

 - Star-Crossed Lovers: Rynn and Mario's relationship was really doomed from the word go, given that her lifestyle doesn't leave much room for any kind of normal relationship.
+Though by the end of the movie the state of their relationship is pretty much up in the air; Mario's still in hospital with pneumonia, though it's clear he'll recover, and it's unknown whether Officer Miglioriti knows about him and Rynn.
+But Mario was raving in his fever about how much he loved Rynn, and Rynn tells an unconscious Mario of her devotion.
 Lampshaded by Mario when Rynn wonders if his parents knowing about them would be so terrible.Mario: They're gonna want to know everything about you!
-I'm not as good at lying as you.
+I'm not as good at lying as you are.

 - Sword Cane: Mario wields one of these and threatens Frank with it when he shows up at Rynn's house.

 - Villain Protagonist: Rynn.
-She is an interesting case because her killing is more of a survival tactic than a true villainy.
-At the same time, her actions are a little too extreme to describe as "antihero".
-Plus, it's not (usually) so much a matter of physical survival, but of preserving what amounts to her own values.
+She is an interesting case, because her killing is more of a survival tactic than true villainy.
+At the same time, her actions are a little too extreme to classify her as a simple Anti-Hero.
+Plus, it's not primarily her physical survival that shes preserving, but her (and her fathers) values of independence and autonomy.

 - Initially Rynn keeps the secret of her father's death to prevent both herself and her inheritance from falling into her mother's clutches (since the law would have automatically awarded both to Rynn's mother regardless of other circumstances).
 Up until that point, Rynn had committed no real crime other than failure to report her father's death.
 After her mother was no longer an issue, Rynn still had the problem of losing her independence and possibly all her money if she confessed what happened.
 She could either conceal her parents' deaths for three more years and enter adulthood with enough resources to put the past behind her, or she could admit what happened, spend the next three years suffering in foster homes (or longer, if she's sent to jail), and still end up with nothing.
 It could be argued that Rynn was fighting to preserve not her values but her entire future.